jyablonski/doqs/src/content/docs/data/draftkings.md

 ## Data Quality Considerations

-1. Because data is only pulled once a day, there can be inconsistencies with the metrics being pulled vs when the game is played ~10-12 hours later
+1. Since data is only pulled once per day, there can be minor inconsistencies between when odds are collected and when games are played (typically 10–12 hours later).
-    - These are typically only minor differences
+    - In most cases, these differences are negligible.
-    - However, if star players are downgraded from day-to-day to out before the game, then the lines can have more dramatic shifts
+    - However, significant shifts can occur if key players are ruled out after the odds are pulled (e.g., a star player downgraded from day-to-day to out), which can impact line movement.
-    - A separate Script or Lambda could be setup to re-pull & upsert the odds data on an hourly basis, but then the downstream dbt models would also have to be rebuilt on the same cadence.
-The Frontend dashboard would also have to re-sync this data, so this process introduces a fair amount of complexity.
+    - I explored alternatives like using a Lambda function to scrape odds data hourly, but determined the added complexity, especially around orchestration and downstream dbt + dashboard updates, was not justified at this stage.